 What is Diabetes

 Diabetes is a condition in which the body is not able to properly process glucose (sugar).
 Glucose comes from the food we eat and is the main source of energy for the body.
-Insulin is a hormone produced by the pancreas which helps the body utilize glucose properly.
+Insulin, which is produced by the pancreas, is a hormone that helps the body utilize glucose properly.
 When the body can't make enough insulin or can't use the insulin it produces effectively, blood glucose levels rise.
 Elevated blood sugar can lead to a number of health issues including loss of eyesight, poor circulation, heart disease, and kidney failure.

 Who has a higher Diabetes risk?

-Diabetes can be either type 1 or type 2.
+There are 2 types of Diabetes.
 Type 1 diabetes is caused by an immune reaction in which the body mistakenly attacks the cells in the pancreas that produce insulin.
 Unlike type 2, type 1 is difficult to predict and can develop at any age.
 People with a family history of type 1 diabetes are more likely to develop it themselves.
+Type 2 diabetes is the more common form in the United States and is most often the result of factors like weight, diet, and activity levels.
 There are a number of risk factors for type 2 diabetes.
 These include: